Universality classes of thermalization for mesoscopic Floquet systems: Theory

 where the inverse temperature $\beta$ is set by $e_1$.
 This is a new type of Floquet ETH ensemble distinct from infinite temperature: even though the average energy corresponds to that of infinite temperature, the distribution is bimodal with weight at positive and negative temperature states, and almost no weight at zero energy [see Fig.~\ref{fig:sign_entropy}(a)].

-An experimentally observable consequence of this is that if we start with a simple initial \emph{pure} state at energy $E_1$ and drive it with frequency $2|E_1|$, the state will thermalize to spontaneously become a type of pure \emph{Schrodinger-cat state of temperature}, i.e., a global superposition of thermal pure states at two different temperatures!
-We explore the prospects of realizing this effect experimentally in Sec.~\ref{sec:experiment}.
+A consequence of this is that if we start with a simple initial \emph{pure} state at energy $E_1$ and drive it with frequency $2|E_1|$, the state will thermalize to spontaneously become a type of pure \emph{Schrodinger-cat state of temperature}, i.e., a global superposition of thermal pure states at two different temperatures!
+While the coherences of such states are extremely sensitive to imperfect isolation, the ladder-like distribution of energy is a much more robust signal of this type of Floquet thermalization.
+We explore the prospects of realizing these novel equilibrium distributions experimentally in Sec.~\ref{sec:experiment}.